 How To Stop A Dog From Pulling Its Hair Out

-While it's super cute when your dog whirls around in a circle and chases her tail, it isn't cute when she's pulling her hair out.
-Turns out, tail chasing is a natural behavior among dogs, but so is hair pulling.
-The trick is finding out the reason why she is pulling her hair out, because the reason may be something that your dog needs help with.
+While it's super cute when your dog whirls around in a circle and chases their tail, it isn't so cute when they pull their hair out.
+However, both of these are natural canine behaviors.
+The trick is finding out the reason why they are pulling their hair out, because this action may indicate that your dog needs medical assistance or a more stimulating daily schedule.
+The possible causes range from fleas and stress to an allergic reaction to medicine, food, or something else in the environment.

 Allergies in dogs

-A dog chewing on his leg hair could be the result of an allergy.
-Wag Walking says allergies in dogs are common and if your dog does have an allergy, it usually will manifest by the time he's younger than three-years-old.
-Atopic dermatitis is a common allergy that is known to affect certain breeds, including Shar-Peis, wirehaired fox terriers, golden retrievers, Dalmatians, boxers, Boston terriers, Labrador retrievers, Lhasa apsos, Scottish terriers, Shih Tzus, and west highland white terriers.
-Atopic dermatitis is an itch that won't go away, and it could be the reason why your dog is chewing on his leg hair.
+A dog chewing on their hair could be the result of an allergy.
+Wag Walking says allergies in dogs are common, and they usually will manifest by the time they're 3-years-old.
+Atopic dermatitis, an itch that won't go away, is a common allergy that is known to affect certain breeds, including Shar-Peis, wirehaired fox terriers, golden retrievers, Dalmatians, boxers, Boston terriers, Labrador retrievers, Lhasa apsos, Scottish terriers, Shih Tzus, and west highland white terriers.

 Seborrheic dermatitis is a similar condition in which your dog will experience an uncontrollable itch but in this case, you will likely notice a foul smell along with it.
-A dog chewing fur off to the point that he develops an open sore is at risk for a secondary infection if the wound is not properly taken care of.
-If your homemade itch relief doesn't work, a veterinarian should look into it.
+A dog chewing fur off to the point that they develop an open sore is at risk for a secondary infection if the wound is not properly taken care of.
+Consult your veterinarian for assistance.

 Dogs chew their paws

-According to the "Dog Whisperer" Cesar Millan, dogs chew their paws for many reasons including pain.
-Your dog may have stepped on something that poked her tender paw pads, like a thorn or sharp rock.
-Since dogs are on their feet at all times, it is common for a dog to step on a small sliver of glass or another sharp object, and your dog's chewing may be an attempt to remove the foreign object or relieve the pain.
+Dogs chew their paws for many reasons including pain.
+Your dog may have stepped on something that poked their tender paw pads, like a thorn or sharp rock.
+Since dogs are on their feet at all times, it is common for them to step on a small sliver of glass or another sharp object; your dog's chewing may be an attempt to remove the foreign object or relieve the pain.

-According to the pet food company, Pedigree, dogs who chronically chew are experiencing something more than just a typical itch.
-If you can't determine the cause from a visual inspection, it's time for your vet to get involved.
-A dog chewing on his leg hair specifically could be a sign of boredom.
+Dogs who chronically chew may be experiencing something more than just a typical itch.
+A dog chewing on their leg hair specifically could be a sign of boredom.
 Dogs are pack animals and feel comfortable grooming one another.
-If a dog is repeatedly licking himself, it could be because he misses companionship.
+If a dog repeatedly licks themselves, it could be because they lack companionship.

 The treatment for your dog's chronic chewing will be based on the cause of it.
 If it's a hot spot, there are sprays and creams that can be applied to the area to keep this behavior under control.
-If it's a boredom-related issue, hiring a dog walker or changing your schedule for more play time with her could be what is needed.
-Alternatively, if the cause is a skin condition or allergy, a medical treatment could cure things right up.
+If it's a boredom-related issue, hiring a dog walker or changing your schedule for more play time could be what is needed.
+Alternatively, if the cause is a skin condition or allergy, a medical treatment could fix things right up.
+Consult your veterinarian to determine the best way forward.